indietyp/django-automated-logging/README.rst

     },
 5. `python3 manage.py migrate automated_logging`

-``LOGGING`` attributes are just for recommondations and can be of course modified to your liking.
+``LOGGING`` attributes are just for recommendations and can be of course modified to your liking.

 Configuration